 Can chickens eat watermelon?

-If you've ever made the mistake of eating a piece of watermelon in front of your chickens, you'll know how much they love it.
+If you've ever made the mistake of eating a piece of watermelon in front of your chickens, you'll know how quickly they come running.

-They would rip the thing right out of your hands if they had the chance!
+Mine would rip it right out of my hands if they could – here's the evidence!

 Is watermelon good for chickens?